-This topic provides general information about the basic frame layout of the SAN Volume Controller Console.
+Ensure that you are familiar with the basic frame layout of the SAN Volume Controller Console.

-The basic frame layout consists of a banner, task bar, portfolio and a work area.
+Figure 23 provides, the basic frame layout, which consists of a banner, task bar, portfolio and a work area.
 An optional frame can be added for embedded task assistance or help.